hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250622493v4-a-detailed-factor-analysis-for-the-political-compass-test-navigating.md

 ---
 layout: default
-title: A Detailed Factor Analysis for the Political Compass Test: Navigating Ideologies of Large Language Models
+title: "A Detailed Factor Analysis for the Political Compass Test: Navigating Ideologies of Large Language Models"
 ---

 # A Detailed Factor Analysis for the Political Compass Test: Navigating Ideologies of Large Language Models